 If your claim is not within the limits of the small claims courts in your state, the best step for you is to hire a lawyer.

 DoNotPay will give you a perfect demand letter to send to Uber

 Most small claims courts require you to send a demand letter to the prospective defendant before you file your case.
 They want to keep the court’s caseload low, and the demand letter gives you a chance to settle your problem out of court.
-First, Access it through any web browser or download the app on your iPhone or other Apple device.
+First, Access it through any web browser.
 The app will ask you questions to determine how it will draft your demand letter.